opxz7148/java-movierental/README.md

-## Movie Rentals Refactoring Example
+## Movie Rental Refactoring Example

-This is the example from [chapter 1][refactoring_ch1] of _Refactoring: Improving the Design of Existing Code_ by Martin Fowler.
+This [refactoring example][refactoring_ch1] is from Chapter 1 of
+_Refactoring: Improving the Design of Existing Code_ by Martin Fowler.

 There are two branches in this repository: